Region: Hunter Valley

 Only wine from the very best Hunter vintages will be kept to cellar and re-release at 8—10 years of age.
 The 1998 vintage was the first vintage as an Aged-Release.

-Fermentation: Hand picked fruit was crushed into open vats and plunged twice daily to ensure maximum extraction.
-The wine was then pressed out straight into French oak of which 40 % was new.
+Fermentation: Hand picked fruit, 35% with stems retained, was crushed into open vats and plunged twice daily to optimize flavour and tannin extraction.
+The wine was then lightly airbag pressed and transferred into French oak barriques of which 40% were new.